 Sunday, October 15 | 10 am-11:30 am

 End your Annual Assembly experience with the inaugural PhyzTalks Plenary.
 This live competition will feature the top submissions from the Call for PhyzTalks.
-These TED-style talks will focus on the most transformative PM&R topics.
+These TED-style talks will feature stories that are compelling and impactful to physiatrists.
 Audience polling will choose the PhyzTalk favorite, so be sure to stay until Sunday to hear your peers present and cast your vote!

 *Content subject to change.